Anti-Black Racism Town Hall

 Concern about stereotyping of black youths with Durham Police

-by Concerned mother , over 3 years ago
+by Concerned mother , almost 4 years ago

 Are there plans to train the DRPS on anti-black racism?
 As my children grow older, I am concerned that my children will wrongfully be accused or stereotyped in a negative light by police because of their skin colour.
 What actions are the police service going to do to address this systemic racism?